ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

 It can be either a single value, a ``RandomDistribution`` object or a Numpy array of the same size/geometry as the population.

 If you want only a subpart of the ``reset`` statements to be executed during the refractory period, you can use the ``unless_refractory`` flag.
 Statements flagged with ``unless_refractory`` will only be executed once just after a spike is emitted, but not during the refractory period.
-In the example above, it would indeed make more sense to define ``u`` as non-refractory, as the increment should be executed only once:
+In the example above, it would indeed make more sense to define ``u`` as non-refractory, as the increment should be executed only once after each spike:

 .. code-block:: python